alexey-pkv/ProgrammingPrincipal/Source/index.rst

     Any subset Requirement of another requirement.

-    This means that if A is a Sub Requirement of R then :math:`A \neq R \land A \subset R`.
+    /This means that if A is a Sub Requirement of R then :math:`A \neq R \land A \subset R`.

 .. topic:: Project Requirement